SAINIAbhishek/fullstack_task-app/frontend/README.md

 - **target: "ESNext":** Set the JavaScript language version for the output code to the latest ECMAScript features.
 - **module: "ESNext":** Use the latest ECMAScript module features like import and export.
-- **moduleResolution: "bundler":** Tells TypeScript how to resolve modules, optimized for bundlers like Vite.
+- **moduleResolution: "node":** Tells TypeScript to use the latest module system available in JavaScript, which is ECMAScript Modules (ESM).
 - **jsx: "react-jsx":** Enable the React 17 JSX transform without needing to import React in each JSX file.
 - **strict: true:** Enables strict type-checking settings for better type safety.
 - **noImplicitAny: true:** Prevents variables from being implicitly typed as any.